YLMstring/Prestige-Minus/README.md

 - If she could have reached lv20 with a party of 4, the maximum party size becomes 4
 - If she could have reached lv20 with a party of 5, the maximum party size becomes 5
 - If she could have reached lv20 with a party of 6, the maximum party size becomes 6
+- Her exp gained will also be adjusted accordingly
 - If she gains any swarm level, the party size will immediately be forced to 6

 ## Thanks to